Roxbury, Kansas

 Roxbury is an unincorporated community and census-designated place (CDP) in McPherson County, Kansas, United States.
 As of the 2020 census, the population was 70.
 It is located about 10.5 miles east of Interstate 135.

 History

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state and in 1867, McPherson County was established within the Kansas Territory.
 The original name for the community was Colfax, which was established in 1871 with a trading post.
 It was renamed to Roxbury on March 4, 1875 due to an act of legislature.

-There is a post office serving Zip Code 67476, a bank, and a grain storage facility by way of businesses in Roxbury.